MegEngine/MegCC/doc/how-to-add-new-kernel.md

 ## modify the convert pass

-the convert pass is used to convert your target framework IR into megcc IR, this include attribute and kernel conversion
+the convert pass is used to convert your target framework IR into megcc IR, this include attribute and kernel convertion

-#### add attribute convert function
+#### add attirbute convert function

-for example, when you need to convert megengine model into megcc, and there is a new kernel need added in megcc, the attribute conversion is with pattern as follow:
+for example, when you need to convert megengine model into megcc, and there is a new kernel need added in megcc, the attribute convertion is with pattern as follow:

 ``` cpp
 template <>